-We hired an external consultant to validate the results of our assessment of our Year 2000 readiness.
-As of August 31, 1999, the consultant had conducted a Year 2000 compliance audit of all of our mills and all of our corrugated packaging plants.
-The consultant did not identify any Year 2000 non-compliance issues.
+We have hired an external consultant to validate the results of our assessment of our Year 2000 readiness.
+As of June 30, 1999, the consultant had conducted a Year 2000 compliance audit of all of our mills and 90% of our corrugated packaging plants.
+We expect the consultant to review the remaining corrugated packaging plants in the third quarter of 1999.
+The consultant has not identified any Year 2000 non-compliance issues.

 In August 1998, we began identifying and surveying all of our major suppliers.
-We completed an evaluation of these major suppliers in August 1999 and identified three suppliers, each of which is a supplier to a local corrugated products plant, which did not sufficiently respond to our Year 2000 compliance survey.
-Although not considered critical, contingency plans have been developed to address possible supply problems with these three suppliers.
+We completed an initial evaluation of all suppliers in June 1999 and identified 13 suppliers that did not satisfy our Year 2000 compliance guidelines.
+As a contingency plan, we have identified alternative supply sources and alternative manufacturing locations to minimize the potential impact on our plants.
 We have not attempted to evaluate the Year 2000 compliance of our customers because we do not think it is practical to do so.

 YEAR 2000 COSTS.
-Based on current estimates, we expect to incur costs of approximately \$5.3 million to address Year 2000 issues, of which \$4.5 million had been paid as of August 31, 1999.
+Based on current estimates, we expect to incur costs of approximately \$5\$ million to address Year 2000 issues, of which \$3.5\$ million had been paid as of June 30, 1999.

 Approximately 20% to 30% of the remaining costs will be reimbursed by TPI under a transition services agreement.
 We are expensing these costs as they are incurred, except in instances where we determine that replacing existing computer systems or equipment is more effective and efficient, particularly where additional functionality is available.